gdespres/commons-configuration-zookeeper/README.md

     String property = config.getString("property.name");
 } catch (ConfigurationException e) {

-    // Exception throwed if node doesn't exist or if node format is not valid.
+    // Exception thrown if node doesn't exist or if node format is not valid.
 }
 ```